Microndgt/pyconf/README.md

 Configuration for Humans

-**Configs** is an INI/py/yml configuration parsing package, written for humans.
+**pyconf** is an INI/py/yml configuration parsing package, written for humans.

 Installation
 ============